Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Ablation Studies

 Traditional image generation tasks using diffusion models typically involve regressing either the injected noise or the ground truth image from a noised input.
-Notably, research has shown that predicting noise yields superior generation quality \citep{ho2020denoising}.
-However, our {\modelabb} model is trained with the loss function defined in \autoref{eqn: denosie_loss_func}, which minimizes the $L_1$ distance between the trajectory rollouts derived from denoised action sequences and the corresponding ground-truth trajectories.
+Notably, research has shown that predicting noise yields superior generation quality \cite{ho2020denoising}.
+However, our {\modelabb} model is trained with the loss function defined in \cref{eqn: denosie_loss_func}, which minimizes the $L_1$ distance between the trajectory rollouts derived from denoised action sequences and the corresponding ground-truth trajectories.

 Our experimental results demonstrate that supervision through trajectory rollouts is crucial for generating high-quality traffic scenarios.
 Unlike image generation, where errors in pixel prediction do not compound, scenario generation involves sequential decision-making, where errors accumulate across time steps.
 Supervising either the control sequence $\ctrlseq$ or the noise $\epsilon$ in an open-loop manner fails to capture the temporal dynamics of traffic behaviors.
 To illustrate this, we trained a diffusion model with the same architecture as {\modelabb} for 20 epochs, supervising directly on the generated control sequences $\ctrlseq$ and the noise $\epsilon$.
-As shown in \autoref{fig: loss_ablation}, models trained under these settings failed to produce coherent and realistic traffic scenarios, highlighting the necessity of trajectory rollouts as the training objective.
+As shown in \cref{fig: loss_ablation}, models trained under these settings failed to produce coherent and realistic traffic scenarios, highlighting the necessity of trajectory rollouts as the training objective.